singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 This is not the most algorithmically complex problem in the world, but it can be tricky to code perfectly.
 In a problem like this, it's useful to sketch out pseudocode to carefully outline the different cases.

-**4.7   Build Order:** You are given a list of projects and a list of dependencies (which is a list of pairs of projects, where the secondproject is dependent on the first project).
+**4.7   Build Order:** You are given a list of projects and a list of dependencies (which is a list of pairs of projects, where the second project is dependent on the first project).
 All of a project's dependencies must be built before the project is.
 Find a build order that will allow the projects to be built.
 If there is no valid build order, return an error.

 EXAMPLE